pudly/schmopera-hugo/content/articles/katya.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1549474580/media/2019/02/1015AndrewStaplesasTichonandAmandaMajeskiasKatyaROH2019photographbyCliveBarda.jpg){{% /md %}}

-<figcaption> in Kát'a Kabanova, ROH, 2019.
+<figcaption>Andrew Staples as Tichon and Amanda Majeski as Kát'a in Kát'a Kabanova, ROH, 2019.
 Photo: Clive Barda. </figcaption>

 </figure>

 It is a piece that is so clearly a microcosm of a very specific place and time.
-Director Richard Jones has chosen to set it in the mid 60's in a repressive, religious Russian community where a life of domesticity, is a woman's only option.
+Director Richard Jones has chosen to set it in the mid-60s in a repressive, religious Russian community where a life of domesticity, is a woman's only option.
 Amidst all of this, the river Volga weaves its way into the music and into the heart of its central character, calling to her and creating a watery metaphor that winds its way through the entire piece.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1549474627/media/2019/02/1170PavelCernochasBorisandAmandaMajeskiasKatyaROH2019photographbyCliveBarda.jpg){{% /md %}}